Te Kura Toi Tangata me te Te Huataki Waiora Māori Mentoring Unit

-Te Kura Toi Tangata mentoring unit is a roopū tautoko providing academic (eg. workshops), pastoral and procedural support to Faculty of Education Māori students.
-Our kaiāwhina have completed the work that you are doing and are familiar with the Faculty and University.
+Te Kura Toi Tangata me te Te Huataki Waiora mentoring units are a roopū tautoko providing academic (eg. workshops), pastoral and procedural support to Faculty of Education and Faculty of Health, Sport and Human Performance Māori students.
+Our kaiāwhina have completed the work that you are doing and are familiar with the faculties and University.
 The Takawaenga Māori coordinates this roopū which includes kaiāwhina.
 We provide academic and course advice, help with degree planning, guidelines for writing in te reo Māori and scholarship application sign offs.
-We also organise events such as BBQ, Inter-school sports (Hakinakina) and wānanga for Faculty of Education students.
+We also organise events such as BBQ, Inter-school sports (Hakinakina) and wānanga for Faculty of Education and Faculty of Health, Sport and Human Performance students.
 Kaua e whakāma – don’t be shy – come and talk to us if you have any patai.

 How to find us?

 TC1.02 & TC1.02A near the grand piano.
 Open: Monday-Friday Email: email@example.com Phone: All mentors are able to assist with general support phone: 07 838 4466 Extension 6203.
 Find us on Facebook